fylox-protocol/fylox-protocol/README.md

 By providing simple payment flows and developer-friendly integrations, Fylox seeks to bridge digital currency with everyday commerce.

+# Why Fylox Exists

+Many digital currency ecosystems struggle to reach real-world usage due to the lack of simple payment infrastructure.

+Fylox explores a minimal payment layer designed to make everyday transactions easier within the Pi ecosystem.

+The goal is not to replace existing systems, but to experiment with simple payment flows that could enable practical usage of Pi in real-world environments.

+---

+# Design Principles

+Fylox is designed around a few simple principles:

+• Simplicity — payments should be easy to use in everyday situations
+• Real-world usability — focus on practical payment flows
+• Open infrastructure — developers should be able to build on top of it
+• Incremental development — start small, validate, then expand

+---

+# Early Stage Project

+Fylox is an early-stage open-source experiment focused on exploring payment infrastructure ideas for the Pi ecosystem.

+The current version is a minimal prototype (MVP) designed to test QR-based payment flows.

+Features, architecture, and integrations may evolve as the project develops.

 ---

 # Problem